-Continuous use of antibiotics for a month or more can cause bad breath in kids.
-Also, antipsychotics, antidepressants, antihistamines, antispasmodics and bronchodilators can cause dry mouth or xerostomia.
+Continuous use of antibiotics for a month or more can cause bad breath in children.
+Also, medications such as antihistamines, tranquilizers, and phenothiazines can reduce saliva production and cause dry mouth or xerostomia (1).

 Halitosis can sometimes indicate a medical condition.

-- Respiratory conditions like sinus, asthma, and enlarged adenoids can be a common cause of bad breath in kids.
+- Respiratory conditions like sinus, asthma, and enlarged adenoids can be a common cause of bad breath in children.

-Teaching your kids about oral hygiene is the first step you should take to prevent bad breath.
+Teaching your children about oral hygiene is the first step you should take to prevent bad breath.
 Ensure that your children: